1. 16th CENTURY

-The planning of the monastery of the Escorial was begun in 1561, one year before its final site was marked out.
+The planning of the Escorial monastery began in 1561, one year before its final site was marked out.

-Fray JOSÉ DE SIGÜENZA stated that this was a rectangular area (226×177 m) with a subsidiary area to the east (40×55 m) intended for the royal apartments, in accordance with the traditional Spanish custom of joining residences for the monarch to the principal royal monasteries.
+Fray JOSÉ DE SIGÜENZA stated that this was a rectangular area (226×177 m) with a subsidiary area to the east (40×55 m) intended for the royal apartments, under the traditional Spanish custom of joining residences for the monarch to the principal royal monasteries.

-The entire western area, planned as the monastery house and college, was to have been at a lower level than the rest of the building and separated from the eastern area by two towers; the latter were removed from the plan in 1564, leaving only those at the four corners of the complex.
+The entire western area, planned as the monastery house and college, was to have been at a lower level than the rest of the building and separated from the eastern region by two towers; the latter was removed from the plan in 1564, leaving only those at the four corners of the complex.

-Other designs show the future Patio de los Reyes (between the main portal and the church) with an open gallery.
+Other designs show the future Patio de los Reyes (between the leading portal and the church) with an open gallery.

-By the death of Juan Bautista in 1567 the foundations of the whole of the south section had been laid, and work had begun on the south and west façades, the Patios Chicos, the Old Church and the pantheon crypt, the Patio de los Evangelistas and the private royal apartments, including the Patio de los Mascarones and perhaps also the Galería de los Convalecientes, which is next to the south-west tower and undoubtedly of Serlian character.
+By the death of Juan Bautista in 1567, the foundations of the whole of the south section had been laid.
+Work had begun on the south and west façades, the Patios Chicos, the Old Church, the Pantheon crypt, the Patio de los evangelistas, and the private royal apartments, including the Patio de los Mascarones and perhaps also the Galería de los Convalecientes, which is next to the south-west tower and undoubtedly of Serlian character.
 All of these reflect the style of Juan Bautista.
 There was an interval in the planning process until Juan de Herrera took complete charge of the building in around 1570.

 Work nonetheless continued, and the foundations of the basilica were laid.
-Two models were constructed in 1570 by Diego de Alcántara and by Martín de Aciaga.
-The first stone of the church was laid in 1574; it was completed in 1584 and consecrated on 30 August 1586.
-From 1571 the conventual buildings were occupied by the Hieronymite Order, and during 1573 and 1574 the remains of several royal persons were temporarily translated to the Old Church.
+Two models were constructed in 1570 by Diego de Alcántara and Martín de Aciaga.
+The church’s first stone was laid in 1574; it was completed in 1584 and consecrated on August 30, 1586.
+From 1571, the Hieronymite Order occupied the conventual buildings, and during 1573 and 1574, the remains of several royal persons were temporarily translated to the Old Church.

-In 1573, work on the north façade began and in 1581 work also began on the courtyards of the Colegio and seminary.
+In 1573, work on the north façade began, and in 1581, work also started on the courtyards of the Colegio and seminary.
 A contract was drawn up for the principal west façade in 1574.
 The Doric tempietto in the Patio de los Evangelistas was built between 1586 and 1591, also to designs by Herrera.

 From a functional point of view, the El Escorial can be divided into three main sections from north to south, each with an independent entrance from the west front.

-The central section of the western elevation, which is occupied by the library, is higher than the rest of the façade in the manner of Spanish university libraries.
-Its façade is of an ecclesiastical type derived from Serlio, with two orders of superimposed columns and a pediment.
+The central section of the western elevation, which the library occupies, is higher than the rest of the façade in the manner of Spanish university libraries.
+Its façade is of a pastoral type derived from Serlio, with two orders of superimposed columns and a pediment.

 Beyond the bare, austere, rectangular Patio de los Reyes are the basilica and the private royal apartments built around the Patio de los Mascarones.
-The church is flanked by two towers, and its façade has two main storeys, a triple arched portico, Doric half columns for the lower level and pilaster-strips supporting a pediment for the upper one.
+Two towers flank the church, and its façade has two main storeys, a triple arched portico, Doric half columns for the lower level, and pilaster-strips supporting a pediment for the upper one.

-The interior is articulated with fluted Doric pilasters, without pedestals, and as a result there are inconsistencies at the juncture of the raised presbytery, which is flanked by the imperial and royal sepulchres.
-This leads on the east to the oblong Sagrario, open towards the principal retable and giving access to the monstrances.
+The interior is articulated with fluted Doric pilasters without pedestals.
+As a result, there are inconsistencies at the juncture of the raised presbytery, which is flanked by the imperial and royal sepulchers.
+This leads east to the oblong Sagrario, open towards the principal retable and giving access to the monstrances.
 The church is connected to the austerely decorated private royal apartments on the south side, and an opening to the presbytery allowed the king to contemplate the high altar from his bedroom.
-The focal point of the palace is the two-storey Patio de los Mascarones, with arches supported by columns on one level and galleries on three sides.
+The focal point of the palace is the two-story Patio de los Mascarones, with arches supported by columns on one level and galleries on three sides.
 It is reached through a long room on the east side and gives access to the queen’s chamber on the north side.

 The seminary and Colegio of the northern sector are also entered from the west front and organized in the shape of a cross.
-The western arm of the cross contains the latrines; the southern arm, with its open gallery, became an ambulatory; the eastern arm housed the refectory and the northern arm the kitchen.
+The western arm of the cross contains the restrooms; the southern arm, with its open gallery, became an ambulatory; the eastern cape houses the refectory; and the northern arm the kitchen.
 Lecture halls were arranged along the west front with lodgings above.
-The eastern range was set aside for the royal palace.
-It had two entrances through the north façade and a large central courtyard, similar to that of the Patio de los Evangelistas, although with pilasters rather than half columns.
-It was separated in its western part into two small courtyards to provide access on both levels to the lodgings of noblemen and royal persons.
-The north wing included the palace staircase and rooms for ambassadors, while the upper floor of the south wing became a private walk or royal gallery, providing entrance to the private apartments of the palace and the church.
+The east range was set aside for the royal palace.
+It had two entrances through the north façade and a large central courtyard, similar to the Patio de los Evangelistas, although with pilasters rather than half columns.
+It was separated in its western part into two small yards to provide access on both levels to the lodgings of noblemen and royal persons.
+The north wing included the palace staircase and rooms for ambassadors.
+In contrast, the upper floor of the south wing became a private walk or royal gallery, providing entrance to the private apartments of the palace and the church.

-In the 1580s building work began on various annexes and service areas.
-Herrera designed the first two Casas de los Oficios to the north-west, bordering the lonja, and the Casa de los Doctores farther to the north.
-Francisco de Mora designed the pharmacy and the stairway and orchard pond at the south-west corner of the monastery, next to the Galería de los Convalecientes.
-During the 1590s he also built the Casa de la Compaña to the west and the smaller Cachicanía (gardener’s cottage) and Pozo de Nieve (ice-house) to the south.
+In the 1580s, building work began on various annexes and service areas.
+Herrera designed the first two Casas de los Oficios to the northwest, bordering the lonja, and the Casa de los Doctores farther to the north.
+Francisco de Mora designed the pharmacy, the stairway, and the orchard pond at the southwest corner of the monastery, next to the Galería de los Convalecientes.
+During the 1590s, he built the Casa de la Compaña to the west and the smaller Cachicanía (gardener’s cottage) and Pozo de Nieve (ice-house) south.

 The most important addition to the monastery in the 17th century under Philip III was the Panteón de los Reyes, designed by Giovanni Battista Crescenzi between 1617 and 1618.
-Its construction was supervised by Juan Gómez de Mora, Fray Nicolás de Madrid and Alonso de Carbonel.
+Juan Gómez de Mora, Fray Nicolás de Madrid, and Alonso de Carbonel supervised its construction.

-The octagonal, subterranean chamber, decorated with pilasters, inlaid marble and jasper, and bronze-gilt capitals, represents the reintroduction of an ornamented style in Spanish architecture and is one of the sources of Spanish Baroque decoration.
+The octagonal underground chamber, decorated with pilasters, inlaid marble and jasper, and bronze-gilt capitals, represents the reintroduction of an ornamented style in Spanish architecture and is one of the sources of Spanish Baroque decoration.

 Alterations were made to the north front and the interior of the royal palace of the Bourbons, with its new staircase.
-In the reign of Isabella II work began on the Panteón de Infantes , under the architect José Segundo de Lema.
+During the reign of Isabella II, work began on the Panteón de Infantes under the architect José Segundo de Lema.

-From the 1570s until the mid-17th century, and even beyond, the Escorial exercised an enormous influence on Spanish architecture.
-It epitomizes the classicism of the age of Philip II and the figurative arts as practiced then by Spanish and foreign artists.
+From the 1570s until the mid-17th century, and even beyond, the Escorial enormously influenced Spanish architecture.
+It epitomizes the classicism of the age of Philip II and the figurative arts practiced then by Spanish and foreign artists.
 It is also a testimony to the continuous evolution of Spanish art up to the 19th century.
-Its influence on the planning of major architectural projects elsewhere in Europe during the 17th and 18th centuries was widespread.
+Its influence on planning major architectural projects elsewhere in Europe during the 17th and 18th centuries was widespread.

-There has been extensive discussion concerning the ultimate responsibility for the edifice, with critics attributing the onus of the design variously to Juan Bautista de Toledo or to Juan de Herrera.
-Despite some subtle qualifications, the 16th-century construction is characterized by its coherence and would seem to be the work of one team, led by the King.
-The building history suggests that Juan Bautista established the outlines of the design and that Herrera, who was trained by Juan Bautista, accepted the legacy and only introduced modifications.
+There has been extensive discussion concerning the ultimate responsibility for the edifice, with critics attributing the onus of the design variously to Juan Bautista de Toledo or Juan de Herrera.
+Despite some subtle qualifications, the 16th-century construction is characterized by its coherence and would seem to be the work of one team led by the King.
+The building history suggests that Juan Bautista established the outlines of the design and that Herrera, whom Juan Bautista trained, accepted the legacy and only introduced modifications.